 Glass Cannon: He's got noticeably less health than most of the other psychopaths, but his mail bombs and shotgun can destroy your health if you don't stay on your toes and keep a good distance away from him when he runs.

-Ted is the mentally handicapped caretaker of the tiger Snowflake.
-After some bad experiences with other humans he considers the animal as his only friend.
+Ted is the mentally handicapped caretaker of the Yucatan Casino's tiger, Snowflake.
+After some bad experiences with other humans, he considers the animal as his only friend.
 He desperately tries to keep Snowflake alive by supplying her with fresh human meat.

 Karmic Death: Eventually torn apart by one of his (now zombified) former brides.